Color Inconsistency from HDR

 To overcome the color inconsistency from HDR, identify which of the acquisitions from your HDR capture gives the best color.
 We recommend the acquisition optimized for the brightest object in the scene to avoid saturation.
 Then, set that acquisition to be the first in the acquisition settings.
 Finally, capture your HDR with Color Mode set to UseFirstAcquisition.

 We will walk you through the process with an example.
 Let us assume that we have an HDR with two acquisitions.
-The first of the acquisitions is optimized for the dark objects (pears).
-The second is optimized for bright objects (banana).
+The first acquisition is optimized for dark objects (pears), and the second is optimized for bright objects (bananas).
 HDR capture with UseFirstAcquisition for Color Mode yields the following results.

 HDR capture of a dark scene (Color Mode: UseFirstAcquisition)